HarryGogonis/portfolio/pages/articles/2017-12-12-why-you-need-to-normalize-redux-data/index.md

 )
 ```

-## What if we want to change information for one of the users?
+## What if we want to change the information of a user?
 If you simply mutate one of the posts, the component will not update with the user’s new information.
 You have to *deep clone* all the posts data or use immutable data structures.
 Even with ImmutableJS,  changing deep structures can get messy:

 ```js